RednibCoding/rune-lang/README.md

 ### The **`self`** argument
 When defining a function on a table, a 'self' argument will be injected automatically.
-'self' always refers to the table where the function was defined and called on.
+'self' always refers to the table where the function was called on.
 ```js
 person = table{}
 person.name = "John"